Bita404/OOP-Backend-System/README.md

 - Class Course
 - Class Reporting : this class contains 2 parts part1 for CSV Reports and part2 for vizualization
 ## main.py
 This file contains the main menu code.
-The manu is made for easier use of the peogram (database_sys.py) and The main menu provides
+The manu is made for easier use of the program (database_sys.py)
+- Main menu: provides 6 options and the first 5 options has their own menu with other diffrent options.